 With every recipe I share on Serious Eats, I always mention the specific equipment I use at home.
-Over time, I've found myself listing the same pieces over and over again, so it seemed time to gather up those recommendations in one place—everything you need to bake like a pro.
+Over time, I've found myself listing the same pieces over and over again, so it seemed time to gather up those recommendations in one place—all the baking equipment you need to turn out pastry like a pro.

 The following list has been adapted from my book, BraveTart: Iconic American Desserts.